ModelEarth/hello-framework-root/README.md

 In this test, the content of the "dist" folder are moved into the root of a repo.

-Test results: Placing the Dist files in the root of the repo broke the formatting:
+Test results: Works!

+Important: place a blank .nojekyll file in the root of your site.

+The .nojekyll file allows files starting with _ to be used.

 [model.earth/hello-framework-root](https://model.earth/hello-framework-root)